RandyGaul/cute_framework/doc/ecs/README.md

 void ecs_system_set_update(app_t* app, void* update_fn);
 ```

 `update_fn` is a `void*` to signify that many different kinds of function signatures are acceptable.
-However, some care is needed to follow the a format.
+However, some care is needed to follow a strict pattern.
 The basic form of a system that has no components looks like this.

 ```cpp
 void system_with_no_components(app_t* app, float dt, void* udata);